Mark Baldwin: Embodied Knowledge

 Who am I? with Carolyn Bolton

-Professional dance artist Carolyn Bolton leads two separate movement based workshops, focusing on internalised physical memories and accessing them.
+Professional dance artist Carolyn Bolton leads two separate movement based workshops, focusing on internalising physical memories and accessing them.
 Through the sessions you will seek to access your ancestral, future, past, embodied knowledge and find an enriching experience.

-Workshop 1 – will guide you through a series improvised sequences that open up our creative memory, whilst opening up your archived knowledge to lead you in the future.
+Workshop 1 – will guide you through a series of improvised sequences that open up our creative memory, whilst opening up your archived knowledge to lead you in the future.

 Workshop 2 – will lead you through a series of task-based work, which culminates in a mini-art performance in the gallery based on memory.

 Could you say that remembering the past is a form of time travel?